cfpb/idea-box/README.md

 Collecting and surfacing ideas from everyone.

 ## Requirements
-* django (1.4.3) - This is a django app, so you need django.
+* django (1.5.4) - This is a django app, so you need django.
-* django-haystack (1.2.7) - A mapper between django models and search backends.
+* django-haystack (2.0.0) - A mapper between django models and search backends.
-* pysolr (3.0.3) - Library for communicating with solr.
+* pyelasticsearch - Library for communicating with elasticsearch.
 * django-taggit - A library for Tags within django
 * mock - A library for creating mock objects for testing.
 * south - A library for schema and data migrations.

-* solr (and java) - A Search backend.
-Unfortunately, we currently require Solr (rather than another backend) because we need specific functionality that haystack doesn't give us direct access to.
-Eventually, we'll get a pull request to haystack which will reduce our solr requirement.
+* elasticsearch - A Search backend.
+Unfortunately, we currently require elasticsearch (rather than another backend) because we need specific functionality that haystack doesn't give us direct access to.
+Eventually, we'll get a pull request to haystack which will reduce our elasticsearch requirement.

 ## Installation